sanity-io/sanity-plugin-workflow-example/README.md

 ## Configuring "States"

-The plugin comes with a default set of five "States".
-These are tracked by the plugin creating a separate "metadata" document for each document in the workflow.
+The plugin comes with a default set of "States".
+These are tracked by the plugin creating a separate "metadata" document for each document that has begun the Workflow.

-Documents can be promoted and demoted in the workflow with the provided Document Actions as well as a drag-and-drop interface.
-The settings below are not enforced by the API, custom access control rules could be used to enforce them.
+Documents can be promoted and demoted in the Workflow with the provided Document Actions as well as a drag-and-drop custom Tool.
+The settings below are not enforced by the API, custom access control rules could be used to do so.

 ```ts
 {